 However, if more than 72 hours have elapsed, and you are within day 19 of your cycle, then please make an appointment with your doctor for further advice.

 We can offer up-to-date and comprehensive information for all travellers via a computer link to one of the largest tropical disease hospitals in this country.
 We stock a comprehensive range of vaccinations and are a Yellow Fever centre.

-We have information sheets for travellers with specific needs such as diabetes, the elderly, those travelling with children or having a fear of flying.
-A list of suggested equipment and emergency travel kits is available from the nurse at the clinic.
-The contents of these items will help keep you safe and in good health whilst you enjoy your holiday.
+We have information sheets for travellers with specific needs such as diabetes, the elderly, those travelling with children or having a fear of flying or can be found online at www.fitfortravel.nhs.uk.

 Our female patients aged between 50 and 70 are offered an appointment every three years to attend the breast Screening Centre on the 1st floor of Hanover House, 202 Kings Road, Reading (telephone number 0118 9582956) or in the Mobile Screening Unit.
 If you have any queries regarding this service, please contact the Breast Screening Centre direct.